DeroLuna/dero-miner/README.md

         The default value is 10
     --never-stop
         Simulate mining when connection is lost

     --old-console
         Changes the way information is output to the console --no-colors
         Removes colors from the console

     --debug-shares
         Shows found shares (the JSON message and the hash) --debug-getwork
         Shows getwork (the JSON message)

+    --algo1 0
+        Disables optimisations from Beta 1.11.1
+    --algo2 0
+        Disables optimisations from Beta 1.11.2a
 ```

 ## Quick installation ##